Millions of American homes could soon be powered by the ocean’s waves, tides, and currents.

 PNNL researchers are working to understand and predict marine energy, particularly wave and tidal resources, to maximize this power potential and to give industry confidence in the reliability of marine energy.

 What’s in a wave and tide

-Researchers conduct marine energy resource characterization work from PNNL’s Marine Sciences Laboratory (MSL), in support of DOE’s Water Power Technologies Office.
-MSL is DOE’s only marine energy research laboratory.
-MSL scientists are studying what it takes to develop and deploy marine energy resources by using theoretical analysis, numerical modeling, and field-measurement approaches.
+Researchers conduct marine energy resource characterization work from the Marine and Coastal Research Laboratory (MCRL), previously known as the Marine Sciences Laboratory, at PNNL-Sequim, in support of DOE’s Water Power Technologies Office.
+MCRL is DOE’s only marine energy research laboratory.
+MCRL scientists are studying what it takes to develop and deploy marine energy resources by using theoretical analysis, numerical modeling, and field-measurement approaches.

 PNNL researchers use wave spectral modeling capabilities to simulate, classify, and predict resources for wave energy in U.S. coastal regions.
 Wave spectral models use meteorological and oceanographic data to predict the sea states under various conditions, especially large waves induced by extreme storms.
 Meteorological and oceanographic data include sea surface winds, tides, and ocean currents.
 Long-term wave modeling allows researchers to evaluate the seasonal, interannual, and decadal variabilities of wave climate.